carmenamme/Final_Project_IANNsTF_WS22-23/README.md

 - a pdf of the Meeting Summary
 - a video of our project presentation

 This is a link to the Google Drive folder that holds the fMRI data, the NSD special100 images, the training data for our model and all other necessary data for this project. https://drive.google.com/drive/folders/1q_SOJWm4U_diwAOS-K5ITq4StCRxFMOQ?usp=sharing.
-Further, please make sure that the shared IANNsTF-folder is located in you google drive account (click on the shared link and link it to "Meine Ablage" - "My Storage".
+Further, please make sure that the shared IANNsTF-folder is located in you google drive account (click on the shared link and link it to "Meine Ablage" - "My Storage").

 This is the link to the GoogleColab sheet that holds all the code to run the functions from the py. files. https://colab.research.google.com/drive/1lzurz4VYAnlwTW0IK9OfMJ1e4yvJ4pfB?usp=sharing
 Make sure to upload the py. files to GoogleColab before running the code.
 Also make sure to adjust the paths to the data.
 We encountered errors when just executing the code through this link - in this case, please just make a copy of the GoogleColab sheet and run it again.